Bola Ige: Fourth Republic

 Following the restoration of democracy in 1999, Ige sought the nomination of the Alliance for Democracy party as a presidential candidate, but was rejected.

 President Obasanjo appointed Ige as minister of Mines and Power (1999–2000).

 He was not able to make significant improvements to service provided by the monopolistic National Electric Power Authority (NEPA).

 He then became Minister of Justice and Attorney General of the Federal Republic of Nigeria (2000–2001).

 In September 2001, Ige said that the Federal government had initiated a program to re-arrange and consolidate the laws of the Federation, publish them in digital form, and make them available on the website of his ministry.
 He campaigned ardently against the imposition of the Sharia law in the northern states of Nigeria.
 In November 2001, he said that the Federal government would not allow the Sokoto State government to execute the judgement of a verdict passed by a Gwadabawa sharia court to stone a woman, Safiya Hussaini to death for committing adultery.

-Ige was about to take up a new position as a member of the United Nations International Law Commission when he was gunned down in Ibadan, the Oyo State capital.

 Death

 On 23 December 2001, Ige was shot dead at his home in the south-western city of Ibadan.
-He had been entangled in squabbles within his Alliance for Democracy party in Osun State.
+He had been entangled in squabbles within his party in Osun State.
 The previous week, the long-running feud between Osun state Governor Bisi Akande and his deputy, Iyiola Omisore, had apparently contributed to the death of an Osun State legislator, Odunayo Olagbaju.
 The government of President Olusegun Obasanjo deployed troops in south-western Nigeria to try to prevent a violent reaction to the murder.
 Although various people were arrested and tried for involvement in the murder, including Iyiola Omisore, all were acquitted.
 As of November 2010 the killers had not been found.
 He was buried in his home town in Esa-Oke, Osun State.

-In a speech at his funeral, he was quoted as saying that he was sure that Nigeria was worth living for but he was not so sure that it was worth dying for.
+In a speech at his funeral, he was quoted as having said that he was sure that Nigeria was worth living for but he was not so sure that it was worth dying for.